 - Case Studies

-Parts I to V each consist of 100 multiple choice questions.
-Part VI consists of case studies which require essay responses.
+Parts 1 to 5 each consist of 100 multiple choice questions.
+Part 6 consists of case studies which require essay responses.

 Applying for the Examination

-Persons wishing to become a CRM must complete and submit an application form either online or through the mail using ICRM Form 1 with supporting documentation indicating acceptable work experience and education.
+Persons wishing to become a CRM must complete and submit an online application with supporting documentation indicating acceptable work experience and education along with a non-refundable application fee.
 These credentials are reviewed and evaluated by the ICRM’s Certification Standards Committee to determine if the certification requirements have been met.

 Applicants pay a non-refundable fee of $100 for processing their original application and evaluating credentials.
 Applicants who fail to meet mandatory qualifications are required to resubmit a new application form (including a new processing fee) if they request reconsideration more than one year after the date of the original application.

 An applicant must be accepted as a Candidate before applying for examinations.
-A Candidate must pass Parts I through V before applying to take Part VI.
+A Candidate must pass Parts 1 through 5 before applying to take Part 6.
 Examinations are given by Pearson VUE, an independent testing service.
-The current fees for Parts I through V are $100 per exam within the US and Canada and $125 for all other countries.
-Part VI is $150 for the US and Canada and $175 for all other countries.
+The current fees for Parts 1 through 5 are $100 per exam within the US and Canada and $125 for all other countries.
+Part 6 is $150 for the US and Canada and $175 for all other countries.
 Application to take any part of the exam is done through the ICRM member database with a link to the Pearson VUE site to register and pay fees.
 These fees are only refundable if a Candidate cancels his/her registration 24 hours prior to their scheduled exam.
-Candidates must notify the Regent - Exam Administration and also contact Pearson VUE directly.
+Candidates must notify the Regent – Exam Administration and also contact Pearson VUE directly.
 Examination application and fees must be submitted to Pearson VUE, the testing service, by the deadline established for each examination.
 All payments must be in United States currency.